If you are in immediate danger, please call 9-1-1.

 Someone stalking you?
 Call the Crime Victims Helpline: 1-866-689-HELP

 Were you sexually assaulted?
 Call the RAINN Hotline: 1-800-656-HOPE

 For resources pertaining to sexual assault on campuses: www.notalone.gov

 Sign up to receive our Sassy Self-Defense Guide!
 The guide includes practical safety tips, smooth self-protection moves, and how to find an awesome self-defense class near you.
 Oh wait, did I mention it’s FREE?
-You’ll also receive occasional updates from GFB with news, gossip, discounts, freebies and more.
+You’ll also receive occasional updates from GFB with news, articles, discounts, freebies and more.